Al-Hogail: Artificial intelligence and youth are two pillars to build the smart and sustainable cities of the future

 Smart Facility Management Systems

-He pointed out that scientific research in the ministry is based on the actual needs of the nation, and includes the development of Saudi algorithms and models in the fields of housing, transportation and sustainability, including forecasting housing demand, raising energy efficiency in buildings, and smart systems for managing water networks to maximize the national impact.
-The ministry seeks to establish national living laboratories for AI applications, from generative urban design to the use of drones supported by computer vision, to accelerate the transfer of innovation from the laboratory to the streets of cities while ensuring the responsible application of technologies, and to develop the “digital twin” of cities to simulate future scenarios before implementation and support proactive decision-making based on accurate data to enhance the efficiency of operations and sustainability of resources.
+His Excellency noted that scientific research at the Ministry is grounded in the nation’s actual needs, and includes the development of Saudi algorithms and models in the fields of housing, transportation, and sustainability, including forecasting housing demand, improving energy efficiency in buildings, and smart systems for managing water networks to maximize national impact.
+He stated that the Ministry seeks to establish live national laboratories for artificial intelligence applications, ranging from generative urban design to the use of computer vision-enabled drones, to accelerate the transfer of innovation from the lab to city streets while ensuring the responsible application of technologies, and to develop “digital twins” of cities to simulate future scenarios before implementation and support proactive decision-making based on accurate data to enhance operational efficiency and resource sustainability.

-He concluded his speech by stressing that the Ministry's ambition is to build an integrated national model that combines knowledge and decision-making, driven by the power of artificial intelligence, to serve the entire nation and achieve the goals of the Kingdom's Vision 2030.
+His Excellency concluded his remarks by emphasizing that the Ministry’s ambition is to build an integrated national model that combines knowledge and decision-making, driven by the power of artificial intelligence, to serve the entire nation and achieve the goals of the Kingdom’s Vision 2030.